stcode09/safepass/README.md

 To customize the number auto-lock timeout, go to the Settings menu and tap on "Auto-lock Timeout".
 </li>
 <li name="q11"><b>How do I change/reset the Master Password?</b><br>
-To change/reset the Master Password, tap on the expand icon on the task-bar.
+To change/reset the Master Password, tap on the expand icon on the taskbar.
 A drop-down menu will appear.
 Then, tap on "Reset Password".
 </li>
 <li name="q12"><b>How do I backup my data?</b><br>
-To backup your data, tap on the expand icon on the task-bar.
+To backup your data, tap on the expand icon on the taskbar.
 A drop-down menu will appear.
 Then, tap on "Export Backup".
-This will write an encrypted backup file to your primiary storage destination (either internal storage, or SD Card).
+This will write an encrypted backup file to your primary storage destination (either internal storage, or SD Card).
 </li>
 <li name="q13"><b>How do I import from a backup file?</b><br>
-To import your data, tap on the expand icon on the task-bar.
+To import your data, tap on the expand icon on the taskbar.
 A drop-down menu will appear.
 Then, tap on "Import Backup".
-Next, enter the password associated witht the backup file and tap "Import".
+Next, enter the password associated with the backup file and tap "Import".
 </li>
 <li name="q14"><b>How do I share my backup file?</b><br>
 To share your backup file, click on "Export Backup".
 After a successful export, a "Share File" dialog box will appear.
 Select the desired application from the dialog box.
 </li>
 <li name="q15"><b>Where is my backup file located?</b><br>
 To view the location of your backup file, go to the Settings menu and navigate to the "About" section.
-You will see your backup file location under "Bakcup Location".
+You will see your backup file location under "Backup Location".
 </li>
 <li name="q16"><b>Why do I get the message "No backup folder found.
 Cannot export." when trying to export?</b><br>
 This message appears when the application cannot find your primary storage destination.
 It may be caused because your primary storage destination is either full, or temporarily un-mounted.
 </li>
 <li name="q17"><b>Why do I get the message "No backup file found" when trying to import?</b><br>
-This message appears when the application cannot find your a backup file in the primay storage destination.
+This message appears when the application cannot find your a backup file in the primary storage destination.
 To import from a backup, place the backup file named "backup.crypt" under the "SafePass" folder in your primary storage destination.
 If no such folder exists, then please create one manually.
 (A file browser will be added in the next release).
 </li>
 <li name="q18"><b>Why don't I see any data when importing from a backup?</b><br>
-This could occur becuase the password you entered while importing may be incorrect.
+This could occur because the password you entered while importing may be incorrect.
 Please ensure that the password entered when importing from a backup is the one associated with that backup file.
 </li>
 <li name="q19"><b>Where is my Master Password stored?</b><br>
 Your master password is never stored.
 Only you know your master password.
 </li>
 <li name="q20"><b>I forgot my Master Password.
 How can I recover it?</b><br>
 Sorry, your Master Password cannot be recovered at this time.
-This is to ensure data security, so be sure to remeber your Master Password.
+This is to ensure data security, so be sure to remember your Master Password.
 (Future versions will include a recovery option).
 </li>
 <li name="q21"><b>What encryption scheme is used, and how secure is my data?</b><br>
 Your data is ecnrypted using <a href="http://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES-256 bit encryption</a> (Advanced Encryption Standard).
 This encryption standard is adopted by the U.S. government and is used worldwide.
 The key to encrypt the data is derived from the Master Password using a Password Based Key Derivation Function (PBKDF2 with Hmac SHA1).
 The key is salted with a randomly generated 256-bit salt using Java's SecureRandom class.
 The encryption is performed with 1024 iterations to encrypt the data.
 This makes brute force attacks more difficult.
 </li>
 </ol>